lane-s/node-game-engine/README.md

 # node-game-engine
 Multiplayer game engine using node.js, websockets, and three.js

-To get this running first clone the repository to your machine Get the node console running in the node-game-engine directory Run `npm install`
+To get this running, first clone the repository to your machine

+Get the node console running in the node-game-engine directory

+Run `npm install`
 Run the server with `node index.js`